Rithari/rithari/README.md

 - 💬 I speak 🇮🇹, 🇩🇪 (🇨🇭) and 🇬🇧!

 Here's a quick overview of ongong and planned endeavours
-- 🔭 I'm currently working on applying design patterns to my projects
+- 🔭 I'm currently working on building a really cool portfolio project
-- 🌱 I'm currently learning more about the world outside of conventional academic software
+- 🌱 I'm currently learning more advanced concepts of programming

 ## Here's what I can do